The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 Audit your current tools

-• List all the platforms that are currently in use and identify the gaps in their communication.
+• List all the platforms currently in use and identify the gaps in their communication.

 • Identify workflows that require manual intervention, such as transferring data or renaming files.